skhiggins/R_guide/README.md

 * Use `tidyverse` and/or `data.table` for wrangling data.
   * For big data (millions of observations), the efficiency advantages of `data.table` become important.
   * The efficiency advantages of `data.table` can be important even with smaller data sets for tasks like `rbind`ing, reshaping (h/t Grant McDermott's [benchmarks](https://grantmcdermott.com/2020/07/02/even-more-reshape/)), etc.
+  * An excellent primer on `data.table` (designed for users transitioning from Stata to R, but very useful for anyone using `data.table` in R) is available at [Stata2R](https://stata2r.github.io/data.table/).
 * Use `stringr` for manipulating strings.
 * Use `lubridate` for working with dates.
 * Use `conflicted` to explicitly resolve namespace conflicts.